When is Canberra Day?

-Until 2007, Canberra Day was celebrated on the third Monday in March, but it was moved to the second Monday in March as that means it would fall more often close to the actual date of 12 March.
+Until 2007, Canberra Day was celebrated on the third Monday in March, but it was moved to the second Monday in March as that meant it would fall more often close to the actual date of 12 March.

 Annual events associated with Canberra Day include the Canberra Festival, which runs for two weeks in the lead up to Canberra Day.
 It is an outdoor community event that involves everything from a car show to fireworks to a hot air balloon spectacular.